 And she wants you to be too.

-My favorite thing about this book is Romaniec’s suggestion that women have more sex with their husbands.
+One of my favorite things about this book is Romaniec’s suggestion that women have more sex with their husbands.
 As a way to reconnect.
 As a way to communicate.
 As a way to open channels of better understanding.
 As mad as you might be because he’s not doing as much as you are as you both fight for your child, Romaniec recommends getting horizontal together, giving him a night he will always remember, and then talking to him the next morning about how he can do more.

 I love that.

-This book is a must-read for any parent with a child on the spectrum.
+This book is a must-read for any parent with a child on the autism spectrum.

 It’s also a painful read.

 Not every child with autism will respond to treatments.